When can forward stable algorithms be composed stably?: The BSS model of computation

 \subsection{Approximate computations}

 Numerical analysis studies the behaviour of algorithms in the presence of roundoff errors introduced by floating-point arithmetic.
 In recent works \cite{cucker2015,MalajovichShub}, the BSS model was used to formalize intuitive concepts commonly used in the study of algorithms with a focus on complexity theory for approximate computations.
 Both define a \textit{numerical algorithm} as a BSS machine whose computations are made in floating-point arithmetic.\footnote{Cucker \cite[Definition 2]{cucker2015} gives a definition that is similar to that of \textit{weak and strong approximate computations} in \cite[Section 7]{MalajovichShub}, although there are some subtle differences in their definitions of complexity classes.
-Our theory is quite robust and does not critically depend on these details.} We recall the definition based on strong approximate computations from \cite{MalajovichShub}. \begin{definition}[ {Strong approximate computation \cite[Definition 7.1]{MalajovichShub}}] Let $M(\bar{I},\bar{O},\bar{S},G)$ be a BSS machine and let $0<u<\frac{1}{4}$ be a unit roundoff.
-The \emph{strong $u$-computation} for $M$ on input $\bar{i}\in \bar{I}$ is the exact computation sequence $(j,v_{i_j},\widehat{s}(j))$ obtained by the BSS machine $M^u(\bar{I},\bar{O},\bar{S},\widehat{G})$, where $\widehat{G}$ is constructed from $G$ by replacing all \begin{itemize} \item real operations $x \circ y$ with $\circ \in \{+_\R,-_\R,\cdot_\R,\div_\R\}$ by their floating-point counterpart $x \operatorname{\hat{\circ}} y$, \item real constants $c\in\R$ by $\fl(c)$, and \item real inputs or outputs $x\in\R$ by $\fl(x)$. \end{itemize}
+Our theory is quite robust and does not critically depend on these details.} We recall the definition based on strong approximate computations from \cite{MalajovichShub}.